faudio/faudio/doc/Data structures.md

 data structures are persistent eliminate many of the problems commonly associated with multi-threaded programming.

-The data structures in the Audio Engine are somewhat different from the structures found in most languages, in that they have single-ownership semantics.
+The data structures in Fae are somewhat different from the structures found in most languages, in that they have single-ownership semantics.
 This eliminates the need for a garbage collector while still allowing a high-level programming style.
 To understand single-ownership semantics, you should read the